 Twente is the only campus university in the Netherlands offering on-campus student housing and excellent sports and other facilities.
 The city of Enschede is only a two-hour train journey from Amsterdam and just a city-hop away from other European capitals, including Paris, London and Berlin.

 We have a large group of active researchers and lecturers in the field of mathematics who will provide you with a great education.
-In your first year you're taking theoretical courses giving you a broad overview of mathematics as a whole.
-You will also learn the basic techniques needed in this field.
-You can choose from a variety of practical courses or additional mathematics course to suit your individual interests.
-In your second year, you will complete a practical three-month internship and spend up to eight months writing your Master’s thesis.
-Some students opt to combine the two in a single, larger project.
+You start your first year with core courses that give you the bases for further study, subsequently you choose from a variety of courses related to the specialisation of your choice and to suit your individual interests.
+In your second year, you complete a practical three-month internship and spend up to eight months writing your Master’s thesis.
+These assignments may also be combined into one larger project.

-There are many possibilities in choosing your internship or final project.
-Some students are interested in specific areas of application, such as health, aerospace engineering, mechanical engineering or economics.
+There are many possibilities in choosing your internship and final project.
+Some students are interested in specific areas of application, such as health, aerospace engineering, mechanical engineering and economics.
+We also encourage international internships.
 Other students prefer a more theoretical research topic.
-Whatever your preferences are, we are able to find internships and final projects to suit you.
-We also encourage international internships.
+Whatever your preferences are, we are able to find the internship and final project to suit you.

-You can enter our Master’s programme in Mathematics and Applications of Signals and Systems if you have a Bachelor’s degree in Applied Mathematics.
-If you have completed one of our Bachelor’s engineering programmes - such as Electrical Engineering, Advanced Technology or Mechanical Engineering - or one of our science programmes – sch as Applied Physics and Chemical Engineering -you may enroll in this Master’s programme after completing a transition programme.
-If you are in our Bachelor’s programmes Advanced Technology or Creative Technology you can incoporate the transition programme in the final year of your Bachelor’s.
+You can enter our Master’s programme, if you have a Dutch Bachelor’s degree in Applied Mathematics.
+If you have completed a Bachelor’s engineering programmes - such as Electrical Engineering, Advanced Technology and Mechanical Engineering - or a science programmes – such as Applied Physics and Chemical Engineering - you may enroll in this Master’s programme after completing a bridging programme.
+If you study Advanced Technology or Creative Technology you can incorporate the transition programme in the final year of your Bachelor’s.